zinzloun/gitlabCI/README.md

 In Gitlab create another variable as done before, set the Key value as SNYK_TOKEN and the value according to your Auth-token

 ## Create the CI pipe
-Our pipe will be composed by thw following stages:
+Our pipe will be composed by thw following stages:<b>
 - sast-snyk: performs SAST analysis using Snyk
 - snyk-deps: performs SCA analysis using SnyK
 - sast-sonar: performs SAST analysis using SonarCloud
 - build: builds and run extremely-vulnerable-flask-app using a Docker container
 - dast: Perform DAST analysis using OWASP Zap against extremely-vulnerable-flask-app
-- cleanup: clean up docker artifacts
+- cleanup: clean up docker artifacts</b>

 To run the pipe copy from this repository to root of the Gitlab project the <b>sonar.properties</b> file, change the properties values according to your SonarCloud project configuration, then copy the <b>.gitlab-ci.yml</b> configuration.
 The pipe will start.